-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Jolly is shown as a purple triangle. (analysis methodology)
+Jolly is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Jolly sponsored bills primarily in these issue areas:

 Taxation (29%) Armed Forces and National Security (21%) Finance and Financial Sector (11%) Transportation and Public Works (11%) Crime and Law Enforcement (7%) Health (7%) Public Lands and Natural Resources (7%) Government Operations and Politics (7%)

 Jolly recently introduced the following legislation:

 - H.R.
 5840 (114th): Fishing Equipment Tax Relief Act of 2016

 - H.R.
 5563 (114th): Restoring Local Control of Airports Act of 2016

 - H.R.
 5544 (114th): Terrorist Screening Database Improvement Act

 - H.R.
 4947 (114th): Natural Disaster Reinsurance Act of 2016

 - H.R.
 4866 (114th): Flood Insurance Rate Increase Suspension Act of 2016